 Through the applied use of automated technology, a busy agent can be in several places at once.
 Marketing automation software can deliver educational emails, reminders, and text messages to interested leads while the agent is attending a closing or showing a home.

 Many agents have mastered or at least incorporated the use of social media in order to get leads.
-Showing homeowners holding the keys to their new home on Instagram, using Facebook Live to give their Facebook friends a quick tour of their latest listing, or run a contest to give away some movie tickets or a fruit basket.
+Showing homeowners holding the keys to their new home on Instagram, using Facebook Live to give their Facebook friends a quick tour of their latest listing, or running a contest to give away some movie tickets or a fruit basket are prime examples.

 These strategies are innate to those who operate best on the interpersonal communication level.
 But what happens next?
 How do you increase your number of transactions?